agent18/agent18.github.io/_posts/2021-05-04-ubuntu-20-install-acer-nitro.markdown

 cvblock at 696.8 before doing nythin...

-## tackling the deprecation notice
+## github tackling the deprecation notice

 > Hi @agent18,      You recently used a password to access the
 > repository at agent18/[agent18.github.io](http://agent18.github.io/)